wekeo/eo-data-vis-good-practice-guide/docs/source/10_visualisation_checklist.rst

 Visualisation Checklist - 10 points to consider
 =================================================
-Key points to think aobut when storytelling with Earth observation data
+Key points to think about when storytelling with Earth observation data

 1. Have you made sure that your image/animation is **simple and easily understandable**.
 If you can, test it with others before releasing it.